 Should SaaS teams stop running NPS entirely?

 Not necessarily.
-NPS can still be a useful trend metric.
-It just should not be your main product feedback system.
+NPS can still be a useful trend metric for leadership.
+It just shouldn't be your main product feedback system.

 What should teams do with open-ended responses?

 Group them by theme, look for repeated pain, and connect the strongest patterns to prioritization.
-How to analyze customer feedback at scale covers the workflow.
+How to analyze customer feedback at scale walks through the workflow.

-Audyr gives SaaS teams a practical alternative to score-heavy feedback programs by combining conversational capture, duplicate merging, and prioritization-ready analysis.
-If you are pricing out a lightweight adoption path, Audyr pricing stays intentionally simple, and if you are comparing against broad survey tools, the Canny alternative page shows the difference between passive voting and richer feedback capture.
+Audyr gives SaaS teams a practical alternative to score-heavy feedback programs.
+Conversational capture, automatic duplicate merging, and prioritization-ready analysis, all in one place.
+If you're sizing a lightweight adoption path, Audyr pricing is intentionally simple.
+If you're comparing against passive voting tools, the Canny alternative breakdown shows the difference between vote tallies and richer feedback capture.